TAP-Software/Ybot/README.md

   * translate - use google translate from Ybot.
   * url - url encode/decode plugin.

 These are Ybot's core plugins.
-You can find other plugins at [ybot-contrib](https://github.com/TAP-Software/ybot-contrib) or see at [ybot plugins catalog](http://0xax.github.com/ybot-plugins.html).
+You can find other plugins at [ybot-contrib](https://github.com/TAP-Software/ybot-contrib).

 Ybot brain REST API
 ============